stuart-knock/docs/UserGuide/TestCases.rst

     2. Visualize time series of all nodes (or subset) and their FFT (or subset).

     3. Choose scalar measure: pick a single frequency component from FFT.
-Key word: “chaining of analyzers”

     4. Set parameters and generate network dynamics